VishnurajArjunasamy/Shared_Task_on_Patient-Centric_Question_Answering_Evaluation/README.md

 ```

-If the the folder and file structure is different from the above, make sure to edit the evaluation_script.ipynb accordingly.
+If the folder and file structure is different from the above, make sure to edit the evaluation_script.ipynb accordingly — particularly where file paths are defined or loaded.

 ### 4. Update the Paths

-Update the Paths for PRED_DIR, DT_DIR
+Update the Paths for PRED_DIR, GT_DIR

+### 5. Run the evaluation_script.ipynb notebook